ESA title

 • Upcoming data releases:

-Data Release 4 (based on 66 months of data): not before mid 2026
+Data Release 4 (based on 66 months of data): expected December 2026

-Data Release 5 (based on all mission data) not before the end of 2030
+Data Release 5 (based on all mission data): not before the end of 2030

-• Previous data release milestones:
+• Previous data releases:

 Data Release 1: 14 September 2016